harisont/harisont.github.io/lists/facs.md

 __Right click__ on the file and click on Open.
 You will see a dialog saying that "macOS cannot verify the developer of "gf-X.YZ-macos-intel.pkg".
 Are you sure you want to open it?".
 Press Open.

 If that doesn't work, follow [these instructions](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac) (available for several macOS versions).

+### Programming environment
+> How do I get syntax highligting for GF in my text editor?

+The basic one-size-fits-(almost)-all (platforms & editors) hack is telling your editor that your GF files are, in fact, Haskell, which is broadly supported.
+You can do that thorugh you editor's settings (under "language mode" or something like that) or simply by changing the extension of your files to `.hs`.

+On Linux and macOS (and _possibly_ on WSL), you can also use the GF language server, which is available as a Visual Studio Cod*[^1] extension as well as [on Emacs](https://github.com/anka-213/gf-lsp?tab=readme-ov-file#emacs).
+The language server provides not only syntax highligting, but also syntax and type checking on-the fly.
+This allows you to read error messages in context and reminds you about the arguments each function takes, something you might be used to from Python.
+It is absolutely not a must, but it can be nice especially when you're still learning the syntax or working with a new GF library.

+> I downloaded the VSCod* extension for Linux and the installation was seemingly successful, but nothing happened.

+Try launching the editor from the terminal with `code` (for VSCode) or `codium` (for VSCodium).

 ### File structure/module types
 > What goes in which files?